715 words

 sudo apt install openssh-server

-Please note that you will need to open the following TCP and UDP ports to access your server:
+You will need to open the following TCP and UDP ports for access to the services:

 • TCP port 2377 - for cluster management and Raft synchronization.